grootan/keycloak-oidc-angular/README.md

-# Keycloak - Implicit Flow using AngularJS
+# Keycloak - Implicit Flow using Angular

-This repository contains a AngularJS example application that demonstrates the implicit flow for OpenID Connect's.
+This repository contains a Angular example application that demonstrates the implicit flow for OpenID Connect's.

 ## Setting up OIDC configuration